brigadecore/brigade/docs/content/topics/contributor-guide/ladder.md

 Privileges include:

+* Write and administrative access to applicable repositories
 * Publicly representing their respective project(s)
 * Having a vote in matters affecting project direction, including the election of new Project Maintainers

 Becoming a Project Maintainer for a given project requires a formal nomination by one of that project's existing Maintainers _or_ a Core Maintainer.
-The project's existing Maintainers and Core Maintainers are all eligible to vote.
+The project's existing Maintainers and Core Maintainers are eligible to vote.
 Nominations and voting must occur publicly in an issue in the applicable GitHub repository.
 Polling must remain open for a period of no less than two weeks or until a simple majority is obtained.